alf-p-steinbach/C--20-Coroutines/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<img src="images/classification.png" width="66%">

+### 1.1.
+Stackful versus stackless subroutines.

-For subroutines **stackful** means that a subroutine can call itself directly or indirectly, called **recursion**, thus creating lifetime-nested instances.
+For subroutines **stackful** means that a subroutine can call itself directly or indirectly, i.e. recursion, thus creating lifetime-nested instances.
 The lifetime-nesting requires/implies a stack of instances and execution return addresses in each thread of execution, and is the only kind of subroutine in C++.
 In contrast the default kind of subroutine in Fortran, and the only kind in Fortran 77, is **stackless**, essentially with a single return address location associated with each subroutine, which rules out (well-defined) recursive calls.

+Coding something in a non-recursive way, compatible with stackless routines, can add much complexity.

-Recursive infix BST traversal *(requires stackful subroutine)*:
+For example, compared to this recursive infix BST traversal which *requires a stackful subroutine*:

 ~~~cpp
 void recursive_for_each(